-In September 2018, based on the experience and results gained through the pilot project, CARNET launched the second phase of the “e-Schools: Developing a System of Digitally Mature Schools (Phase II)” program, worth 1.3 billion kuna.
+In September 2018, based on the experience and results gained through the pilot project, CARNET launched the second phase of the “e-Schools: Development of the System of Digitally Mature Schools (Phase II)” programme, worth 1.3 billion kuna.
 Following a decision by the Ministry of Science and Education, the teaching and operation processes in all state-financed Croatian schools will be digitally transformed by December 31, 2022.

-The overall objective of the e-School program contributes to strengthening the capacities of primary and secondary education systems in order to prepare students for the labour market, further education, and lifelong learning.
+The overall objective of the e-School programme contributes to strengthening the capacities of primary and secondary education systems in order to prepare students for the labour market, further education, and lifelong learning.

-The specific objectives of the e-Schools program, which will contribute to the overall objective, are:
+The specific objectives of the e-Schools programme, which will contribute to the overall objective, are:

 - provide a purposeful, reliable and secure ICT environment suited to the needs of schools in the Republic of Croatia